iotaledger/iota.rs/docs/libraries/python/examples.md

 * `coin_type`: a constant set for each crypto currency.
 IOTA = 4218, for instance.
 * `account`: account index.
 Zero-based increasing `int`.
 This level splits the address/key space into independent branches (ex. user identities) which each has own set of addresses/keys
 * `change`: change index which is `{0, 1}`, also known as `wallet chain`.<br />
 There are two independent chain of addresses/keys. `0` is reserved for public addresses (for coin receival) and `1` is reserved for internal (also known as change) addresses to which transaction change is returned. _In comparison to IOTA 1.0, IOTA 1.5 is totally fine with address reuse, and so it is, technically speaking, totally valid to return transaction change to the same originating address.
-So it is up to developers whether to leverage it. `iota.rs` library and its sibling `wallet.rs` help with either scenario_
+So it is up to developers whether to leverage it or not. `iota.rs` library and its sibling `wallet.rs` help with either scenario_
 * `address_index`: address index.
 Zero-based increasing `int` that indicates an address index

 As outlined, there is a quite large address/key space that is secured by a single unique seed.
 And there are few additional interesting notes: